slx7R4GDZM/Sine/ReadMe.md

 | Center Coin    | 🡫      |
 | Right Coin     | 🡪      |
 | Exit           | Escape |

-## Download
-The compressed source and a prebuilt Windows binary can be found [here](https://github.com/slx7R4GDZM/Sine/releases).

 ## Compiling
 Sine was designed to compile with SFML 2.4.1 under MinGW-w64 6.2.0 POSIX Threads using the C++14 flag.